 100 percent of Harpeth Hall graduates attend and thrive at four-year colleges or universities.

-Data: 93 percent of recent girls' school graduates said they were very or extremely satisfied with how their schools prepared them for college.
+Ninety-three percent of recent girls' school graduates said they were very or extremely satisfied with how their schools prepared them for college.
 Additionally, more girls' school graduates consider college a stepping stone to graduate school (71 percent vs. 66 percent from coed schools).
-Source: 2005 National Coalition of Girls' Schools Alumnae Survey and 2009 UCLA study of more than 20,000 freshmen college women.